beemdevelopment/Aegis/CONTRIBUTING.md

 ## Bug reports

 We use GitHub's issue tracker to track bugs.
-To make bug reports easier to follow up on for us, they must follow [the template](.github/ISSUE_TEMPLATE/bug.md).
-If a bug report does not follow the template and does not contain enough information, it will be closed.
+To make bug reports easier to follow up on for us, please fill out the form as accurately as possible.
+If a bug report does not contain enough information, it will be closed.
 Duplicate bug reports receive the same treatment.

 Please consider trying to find the root cause yourself first and include your analysis of the issue in your report.
 Perhaps even send us a patch that fixes